oasis-tcs/openc2-jadn/jadn-v1.0-wd02.md

 ###### Figure 5-1: Logical and Information Entity Relationship Diagrams

-The edge type and direction illustrate visually how instances are serialized, in this case using references from Class to Person.
+The edge type and direction show how instances are serialized, in this case using references from Class to Person.
 An alternate information model derived from the same logical model might use references "teaches" and "enrolled_in" from Person to Class.